At a glance: Accounting

 Accounting majors enjoy the challenge and discipline of financial analysis.
 The James F. Dicke College of Business Administration students build a solid foundation in fundamental accounting knowledge including financial-statement preparation and analysis, internal controls and business processes and tax planning.

-Accounting majors earn a bachelors of science degree.
+Accounting majors earn a Bachelor of Science degree.

 - All of the quality programs of the college emphasize leadership development.